 Sl.
-No Project Phase/Activity Potential Impacts Proposed Mitigation Measures Responsibility 7 Health, Hygiene, Safety and Security of Workers in Labour Camp Labour camp related EHS and Hygiene Issues Arrange for adequate safety measures (as per Explosives Rules, 2008) for transport and storage of explosives; Provide protective equipment to all the personnel engaged in blasting activity.
+No. Project Phase /Activity Potential Impacts Proposed Mitigation Measures Responsibility 6.1 Health, Hygiene, Safety and Security of Workers in Labour Camp Labour camp related EHS and Hygiene Issues necessary for, blasting operations; Arrange for adequate safety measures (as per Explosives Rules, 2008) for transport and storage of explosives; Provide protective equipment to all the personnel engaged in blasting activity.
 Facilities would be provided at the labour camp as per provisions of IFC Guidance Note on Worker's Accommodation 2009.
 Some of the relevant provisions to be complied are as follows: 1.
 Worker's accommodation; 2.
 Provision of safe drinking water; 3.
 Appropriate arrangement for cooking; 4.
 Management of waste water and solid waste from the camp site; 5.
 Availability of medical facility (first aid) 6.
-Security arrangement of the camp site.
+Security arrangement of the campsite.
 7. Arrangement to register and redress grievance of workers.
 Refer Annexure 7 for detail guideline.
-Contractor 7.1 Conflict with local population due to disturbance on religious/cultural site Boundary wall or fencing should be constructed before commencement of construction work Labour camp should be located away from the Cremation ground Any kind of waste should not be dumped on side of the Cremation ground Awareness camp for labour regarding the sensitivity of the cremation ground should be organised on regular interval Contractor
+Contractor 6.2 Conflict with local community due to sharing of local resources (e.g. use of hand pump in adjacent Kurahariya and Maheshjora village by workers engaged at site) Labour camp should be located away from the Cremation ground Any kind of waste should not be dumped on side of the Cremation ground Awareness camp for labour regarding the sensitivity of the cremation ground should be organised on regular interval Hand pump adjacent to Kurahariya and Maheshjora village should not be used by workers engaged at site.
+Contractor